TonyHong15/Food-Calories-Tracker/README.md

  * Provide a breakdown or detail for each feature that is most appropriate for your application
  * This section will be used to assess the value of the features built

+ Answer :
+My Dashboard
+Displays the calorie goal user wants to achieve for the day.
+Displays the calorie breakdown of the user.

+Manage Food
+Add food that they have consumed
+Search food to get information about the food (ie calorie, fat, etc) View all the food user ate in one day with the information about the food

+Calculate Calories
+View calories consumed in one day in a progress bar Add calorie goal for the day

 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective
  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.